How the Pomodoro Technique Stops Procrastination

 What Are Common Mistakes When Using Pomodoro for Procrastination?

-The most common mistake is treating the Pomodoro Technique as a productivity system rather than an anti-procrastination tool.
-The goal is not to maximise output.
-It is to start.
+The most common mistake is treating it as a productivity system rather than an anti-procrastination tool.
+The goal is to start, not to maximise output.

 Other pitfalls:

-- Setting intervals too long.
-If 25 minutes triggers avoidance, it is too long.
-Shorten it.
+• Setting intervals too long.
+If 25 minutes triggers avoidance, shorten it.
 See How Long Should a Pomodoro Be?.

-- Skipping breaks.
-Skipping breaks to “keep momentum” leads to fatigue, which leads to stronger avoidance tomorrow.
+• Skipping breaks.
+Skipping breaks to “keep momentum” leads to fatigue, which tends to produce stronger avoidance the next day.

-- Counting sessions as a productivity metric.
-The number of Pomodoros completed is not the point.
-Breaking the avoidance cycle is the point.
+• Treating session count as a productivity metric.
+The number of Pomodoros you complete is not the point.
+Breaking the avoidance cycle is.

-- Using the timer on your phone.
-If the phone is your primary distraction source, using it as your timer keeps the temptation within reach.
+• Using the timer on your phone.
+If the phone is your primary distraction source, keeping it in your hand as your timer is counterproductive.
 Use a dedicated app with Focus Mode, like Pomomento, or a physical timer.

 For a full list of common errors, see 5 Pomodoro Technique Mistakes You’re Making.